|Original title:||Juan de los Muertos|

-Film: Juan (Alexis Díaz de Villegas) leads a pretty relaxed life in his native Cuba.
-With his best friend Lázaro (Jorge Molina) he enjoys the sweet idleness and actually does not plan to change anything about it.
+Juan (Alexis Díaz de Villegas) leads a pretty laid-back life in his native Cuba.
+With his best friend Lázaro (Jorge Molina), he enjoys doing sweet nothing and doesn't really plan on changing that.
 But then, just in time for the 50th anniversary of the revolution in Havana, mysterious dissidents turn up, apparently turned into bloodthirsty monsters by a virus.
 For the government it is clear: it must be a new invasion attempt by the USA.
 Juan tries to make the best of the situation.
 He offers relatives of infected people to dispose of their loved ones, who have mutated into zombies, professionally.
 But soon Juan and his non-infected friends are outnumbered; paddles and machetes seem insufficient as weapons against the zombies.
 But escape is out of the question for Juan.
 He will not be driven from his home so easily...

 With Juan of the Dead, director Alejandro Brugués has fulfilled a childhood dream.
 Always, the filmmaker has been a great admirer of cinematic undead.
 So naturally, a zombie film of his own was an obvious choice.
 By blending his fondness for the genre with observations he made in his native Cuba, he's managed to create a very special zombie comedy.
 As a starting idea, Brugués asked himself what it would be like if the confrontation with the United States that Cuba has been preparing for for several decades now were to become a confrontation with zombies?
 Can the people of Cuba, who Brugués says have increasingly looked like zombies in recent years, be so easily distinguished from the real undead?
 And can socio-political satire, bloody slapstick and solid horror action be combined into a coherent whole?